sokolmarek/neurocardiac-datasets/README.md

 ---

 ## Table of Contents
-So far, the datasets are categorized into five main types:
+So far, the datasets are categorized into the following sections:

 1. [Cognitive Load](#cognitive-load) – Includes datasets for assessing mental workload during  cognitive tasks.
 2. [Stress](#stress) – Includes datasets focused on stress responses under different conditions.